defold/defold.github.io/manuals/introduction.md

 language: en
 layout: manual
 title: Introduction to Defold
-toc: '["Welcome to Defold","Where to start?"]'
+toc:
+- Welcome to Defold
+- Where to start?
 ---

 # Welcome to Defold